 This is ONE Esports’ third article in an exclusive interview series with Peter Dun.
 You can read the first and second article here, and the fourth article on how to set esports teams up for success here.

-Peter Dun, the head of League of Legends coaching staff at Evil Geniuses, is a self-made esports coach with no prior pro experience.
+Peter Dun, a head coach in League of Legends, is a self-made esports coach with no prior pro experience.

 He’s carved a unique pathway for himself into the industry, first volunteering to do ad hoc esports work during his university days in China when the League of Legends and Dota 2 pro scenes were still in their infancy.

 There, he developed his own scouting and reviewing methods, refining them over the years as he coached a variety of teams in different regions.

 Now, with more than a decade’s worth of experience in League of Legends and having coached so many different players at the highest level of competition, Peter Dun shared with ONE Esports the core principles that he continues to uphold today.